eq19/maps/addition/spin2/README.md

 ---
 # Primes Platform

+The program used to demonstrate includes functions with varying uses of dynamic shapes.

 {% include list.liquid all=true %}

+See this paper for a discussion of the challenges imposed by dynamic shapes and one project's approach to addressing them.

+## Dynamic Shapes

 [Prime hexagon](https://www.hexspin.com/) is a mathematical structure developed by mathematician T. Gallion that is formed when integers are sequentially added to a field of tessellating equilateral triangles, where the path of the integers is changed whenever a prime is encountered.